SENSAAS/sensaas/README.md

 Then, to ease the analysis of the results, the script utils/ordered-catsensaas.py can be used to generate files in descending order of score.

 	utils/ordered-catsensaas.py matrix-sensaas.txt catsensaas.sdf

+You may have to run the script as follows:

+	python utils/ordered-catsensaas.py matrix-sensaas.txt catsensaas.sdf

 - the file **ordered-catsensaas.sdf** contains all aligned Sources in descending order of score
 - the file **ordered-scores.txt** contains gfit+hfit scores in descending order